-For something we call “The Pill”, there sure are a lot of variations of this medication.
-There are pills with low oestrogen, high oestrogen, no oestrogen, levonorgestrel, norethisterone, dienogest, and drospirenone.
-The list goes on.
+For something we simply call “the pill”, there sure are a lot of variations of this medication: with low oestrogen, high oestrogen, no oestrogen, levonorgestrel, norethisterone, dienogest, drospirenone, and the list goes on.

-Triphasic contraceptive pills contain three different doses of hormones, so that the formulation changes approximately every week throughout your cycle.
-Your “standard”, or monophasic pill, on the other hand, contains the same dose of hormones for the whole 21 days before the pill-free period.
+Triphasic contraceptive pills contain 3 different doses of hormones, so that the formulation changes approximately every week throughout your cycle.

-When you take a triphasic pill, the oestrogen component bumps up in the middle of your cycle (when you’d normally ovulate), while the progesterone component ramps up throughout your cycle.
+When you take a triphasic oral contraceptive, the oestrogen component bumps up in the middle of your cycle (when you would normally ovulate), while the progestin component ramps up throughout your cycle.

 They’re not all like this, but the general idea is that triphasic pills allow a lower dose of oestrogen (theoretically meaning fewer side effects), with a mid-cycle boost to prevent ovulation.